Mass Psychosis: Understanding Its Causes And Mental Health Symptoms

 Cultural or societal paranoia that causes mass psychogenic illness

-The pervasive fear or distrust of external forces, such as government institutions, foreign powers, or minority groups can not only lead to irrational behaviors, but it can also impact society on a larger scale when hurtful laws or policies are created due to that paranoia.
+The pervasive fear or distrust of external forces, such as government institutions, foreign powers, or minority groups, can sometimes lead to irrational behaviors.
+It can also impact society on a larger scale when hurtful laws or policies are created due to that paranoia.

 Cultural or religious mass movements